KazeIsWolf/worldexceptionold/README.md

 Is Your Fate To Lose?

 Dont think Alone...
-Find Domeone To Help You In Your Journey
+Find Someone To Help You In Your Journey